 Nephrology deals with kidney diseases.
 At the Centre of Excellence in Nephrology at Manipal Hospitals, our specialised team of nephrologists, kidney transplant surgeons, Interventional Nephrology Radiologist and urologists work together to diagnose and treat the entire gamut of kidney-related conditions in the best possible way.
 In the treatment of unique kidney conditions which may require a kidney transplant, our quaternary care experts are experienced to handle the most complex cases delicately.

-Manipal Hospitals is a pioneer in kidney transplants for over twenty years with a high success rate.
+Manipal Hospital is the Best Kidney Hospital in Malleswaram, Bangalore, and is a pioneer in kidney transplants for over twenty years with a high success rate.
 Patients and patience is central to our treatment philosophy.
 This is why our multidisciplinary specialists comprising top nephrologists and surgeons, brainstorm together to arrive at the best treatment options.
 They have global experience and expertise in treating a range of kidney diseases by leveraging the contemporary medical technology at our Centre of Excellence in Nephrology.

 This is a synthetic process that allows a dialysis machine to filter your blood, removing waste and water.
 The process assists the body's impaired kidney function and is usually adopted while the patient undergoes treatment for the underlying disease, or till a suitable donor kidney becomes available.
 In the dialysis machine, the blood passes through…Read More